glaParaBio/genomeAnnotationPipeline/README.md

 program.
 The downloaded file should be named something like `gmes_linux_64.tar.gz`).

 GeneMark is free to use but its license prevents from distributing it so it has to be downloaded manually as a `tar.gz` bundle.
-The pipeline will take care of its installation.
+Copy the key file to `~/.gm_key` and the pipeline will take care of its installation.
 To check the kernel version of your system and download the appropriate distribution execute `uname -r`.

 Run
 ===